AlexMR2000/Cocktail_Robot_Dashboard/README.md

 - `dashboard_cocktail_stats` provides information about which cocktail was ordered and takes values such as "Gin Tonic", "Negroni", or "Old Fasioned"
 - `dashboard_item_used` provides information about which ingredients were used for a cocktail and takes values such as "Gin", "Tonic", or "Angostura"

 These four annotation keys are enough to model and visualize the whole process in the next step.
 Moreover, they make the process easily extensible.
-For instance, one could add an additional recipe (subprocess) for, say, Mojito by simply specifying new values for the annotation `dashboard_cocktail_stats`, i.e. "Mojito", and `dashboard_item_used`, i.e. "Rum", "Soda", "Lime", etc.
+For instance, one could add an additional recipe (subprocess) for, say, Mojito by simply specifying new values for the annotation `dashboard_cocktail_stats`, i.e. "Mojito", and `dashboard_item_used`, i.e. "Rum", "Soda", "Lime", etc. Nothing needs to be changed in the subsequent code elements as they rely solely on the key not the value elements of the logs - the backend would seamlessly incorporate this new cocktail type and display it in the frontend.

 ## Demo with Images and Videos